asdacosta/weather-forecast/README.md

 - [ ] Add hourly weather forecast for current day.
 (Check other works for inspo)
 - [ ] Use better background images in .main-sec that depict current weather accurately (Set image for each condition.text in object).
-- [ ] Create mobile version.
-(Remember to work on this functionality in a separate branch).
+- [ ] Create mobile version with completely different UI.
+(Use apple weather app for inspo.
+Remember to work on this functionality in a separate branch).

 </details>